Wednesday, 10 February 2016

 Those seconds time was extended and never ended.
 Damn eternity of those moments in which I had to face the likely vision of my own death.

 It was a basilisk because I could never see its eyes.
 Three little kings had bitten me forever, but the first one managed to kill me.
 I died that night, at that time, in that place.
 I could not know that Nicholas Siddeley, this insensitive and presumptuous tyrant who so far you had had the misfortune of knowing, would not come again; He was dead, bitten and moistening the earth with his own blood.
 Two tiny spots, separated by about six millimeters, stigmatised my defenseless flesh.
-The agony, or the transition if you prefer, had to last for months, until finally I knew that Nike was my unique name, and could revive and recognize myself.
+The agony, or the transition if you prefer, had to last for months, until I finally knew that Nike was my only name, and could revive and recognize myself.

 Miguel, on the other hand, moved away in search of a car that could take me urgently to a hospital.
 What happened then, in reality, I don't know, but sometimes manages to infuriate me, for him or for us, not for me.
-It may be impossible, anyway, to explain something like this to those who sought the ephemeral pleasures of certain fumes or of unexplored flesh inside a car; or perhaps no one would believe in the urgency of a man that spoke of improbable facts dressed in rags and a beard like a river, but since I knew I had to learn with pain that for those on the other side the word of a beggar has no value. .
+It may be impossible, anyway, to explain something like this to those who sought the ephemeral pleasures of some fumes or of unexplored skins inside a car; or perhaps no one would believe in the urgency of a man that spoke of improbable facts dressed in rags and a beard like a river, but since I knew I had to learn with pain that for those on the other side the word of a beggar has no value. .

 No comments: